LoganWitte/portfolio/README.md

-Live site: loganwitte.vercel.app
-This repo is for my portfolio site and uses the following technologies:
+This is my portfolio website hosted @ loganwitte.vercel.app
-HTML/CSS
-Javascript
-React
-TailwindCSS